Clinical scientist, genomics

 - applying for research grants.

-Membership of the BSGM and ACGS is useful for finding out about events and conferences and for networking with other professionals.
+Membership of The British Society for Genetic Medicine (BSGM) is useful for finding out about events and conferences and for networking with other professionals.

 Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This bespoke five-year, workplace-based training programme includes study at doctoral level in an area of genomics.
-You'll also need to obtain FRCPath by passing examinations set by The Royal College of Pathologists (RCPath).
+This five-year funded training programme includes study at doctoral level in an area of genomics.
+You'll also need to achieve Fellowship of The Royal College of Pathologists (FRCPath).

 You can also study for a traditional PhD and get involved in research.
 If you decide to progress into academic or research roles within a university setting, you'll need to get your research published in a relevant journal and present it at conferences.